 COUNTRY DESCRIPTION: Aruba is a semi- autonomous part of the Kingdom of the Netherlands.
 The economy is well-developed and tourist facilities are widely available.
 Read the Department of State Fact Sheet on Aruba for additional information.

-SMART TRAVELER ENROLLMENT PROGRAM (STEP) / EMBASSY LOCATION: If you are going to live or visit Aruba, please take the time to tell our Consulate General about your trip.
+SMART TRAVELER ENROLLMENT PROGRAM(STEP)/EMBASSY LOCATION: If you are going to live on or visit Aruba, please take the time to tell our Consulate General about your trip.
 If you enroll, we can keep you up to date with important safety and security announcements while you are visiting the island of Aruba.
 It will also help your friends and family get in touch with you in an emergency.
 Here’s the link to the Smart Traveler Enrollment Program.
-We encourage U.S. citizens traveling to Aruba to download our free Smart Traveler app, available through iTunes and the Android market.

 United States Consulate General Curacao